odoo/documentation/accounting/payables/supplier_bills/manage.rst

 	1. Your vendor is in back-order and is sending you invoices as they ship the products.
 	2. Your vendor is sending you a partial bill or asking for a deposit.

-Every time you record a new vendor bill, Odoo will automatically populate the product quantities based on what has been received from the vendor.
+Every time you record a new vendor bill, Twenty20 will automatically populate the product quantities based on what has been received from the vendor.
 If this value is showing a zero, this means that you have not yet received this product and simply serves as a reminder that the